BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 * The basics of the [ClojureScipt](https://clojurescript.org) language (we won't be using ClojureScript, but it is same language 😀)
 * The basics of Calva (It's a bit as a side effect.
 You need it to learn Clojure this way, and by learning Clojure this way, Calva knowledge trickles in.)
 * What is meant by, and some ways to perform, *Interactive Programming* (aka REPL Driven Development)
-* Where to find Clojurians (and thus help, the friendliest help you have ever seen a community provide)
+* Where to find Clojurians, i.e. folks who use Clojure and care about it (you will thus find help, the friendliest help you have ever seen a community provide)

+???
+Note "I am not convinced I should spend time on learning Clojure"
+    Fair enough.
+We can recommend watching any or all of these videos to get excited about Clojure and the rather unique mood of development it offers:

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/C-kF25fWTO8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+    * [Solving Problems the Clojure Way](https://www.youtube.com/watch?v=vK1DazRK_a0) - with Rafal Dittwald (using JavaScript, so no new syntax to grasp to get the message)
+    * [Developer Ergonomics with VS Code, Clojure, and ClojureScript](https://www.youtube.com/watch?v=LR7Wv6bSZqE) - with Peter Strömberg
+    * [Clojure in VS Code Workflow using FizzBuzz](https://www.youtube.com/watch?v=d0K1oaFGvuQ) - with Peter Strömberg

 ## What you won't learn